superkittens/nyanClock/nyanClock.X/README.md

 Open the nyanClock.X project in MPLABX.
 Click on "Debug Project"

 ###Command Line
-Ensure that you have set your PATH to include "mdb.sh" If you are powering the target through your debugger, ensure that you set the voltage to 3V3
+Ensure that you have set your PATH to include "mdb.sh"  Once you have done that, launch mdb from a terminal window:

+    $mdb.sh

+Set the device to the PIC18F27J13:

+    >Device PIC18F27J13

+If you are powering the microcontroller with the debug kit, make sure that you power it with 3V3:

+    >set poweroptions.powerenable true
+    >set voltagevalue 3.3

+Set the debugger to the type that you are using (for example, I use the PICKit 3):

+    >Hwtool PICKit3

+Program the microcontroller with the debug .cof file, nyanClock.X.debug.cof found in nyanClock.X/dist/default/debug/

+    >Program nyanClock.X/dist/default/debug/nyanClock.X.debug.cof

+Note: the path will depend on where you start MDB from

+Finally, run the firmware:

+    >run

+To set a breakpoint, type the following before running,

+    >Break filename: linenumber